Looking for the best line for Crappie fishing?

 Common Qualities of the Best Fishing Line for Crappie

-When it comes to panfish and crappie, light lines that can take a beating are in high demand.
+When it comes to panfish and crappie anglers, light fishing lines that can take a beating are in high demand.
 Most crappie fishermen are using as light as 2-pound test up to about 6-pound test for the occasional bass, pike or other big fish that decides to take your presentation.

 Many find 4-pound test to be an ideal line when paired with a quality reel and rod combo.
 It can haul in the smaller panfish with ease but can give a big crappie or other larger fish with some help from the drag.